H.S. GIRLS BASKETBALL: KP girls find their way to overtake Foxboro

 Down the stretch, Mollo hit three free throws over the final 20 seconds.

-“We needed to slow it down on offense and defense, we couldn’t allow them to speed it up,” Miskiewicz said, KP being the beneficiary when Foxboro sophomore guard Cam Collins (six points, six rebounds) fouled out with 3:37 left in the game, the visiting Warriors having a 37-36 lead.
+“We needed to slow it down on offense and defense, we couldn’t allow them to speed it up,” Miskiewicz said, with KP being the beneficiary when Foxboro sophomore guard Cam Collins (six points, six rebounds) fouled out with 3:37 left in the game with the visiting Warriors having a 37-36 lead.

-KP went five possessions without taking the lead, finally taking its first advantage (at 38-37) on a drive to the basket by Lafond with 2:34 to go.
+KP went five possessions without going ahead, finally taking its first advantage (at 38-37) on a drive to the basket by Lafond with 2:34 to go.
 Lafond was fouled on the play, missed the charity chance, but Sawyer was there to fetch the offensive rebound for two put-back points.

 KP generated energy for a rally by scoring 10 points over the final three minutes of the third quarter with Marsden scoring on a drive and hitting two free throws and feeding Jordan Bennett for a basket inside.
 Maddie Paschke drained a 12-foot jumper from the right and Jacki Bonner hit a pair of free throws.